Quantifying information stored in synaptic connections rather than in firing activities of neural networks: Discussion

 \section{Discussion}

-In this study, we adopted a less conventional and under-explored perspective on neural coding, focusing on the information encoded in synaptic weights rather than in neuronal firing activities.
-As an initial step in this direction, our objective was to derive an analytical solution for the mutual information encoded in ensembles of synaptic connections.
-This allows us to compute the information directly from the expression, eliminating the need for extensive numerical simulations typically required for estimating mutual information.
-Using a continuous Hopfield network and assuming a log-normal distribution, we successfully derived a closed-form expression.
-Although this formulation may initially seem complex, we believe it might represent the simplest possible analytical solution for this problem.
-With this expression, we conducted three sets of simulations, revealing interesting insights into distributed coding, network capacity, and information synergy, which are discussed in detail in the following sections.
+In this study, we adopted an under-explored perspective on neural coding, focusing on the information encoded in synaptic weights rather than in neuronal firing activities.
+Our objective was to derive an analytical expression for the information embedded in ensembles of synaptic connections.
+As a first step in addressing this gap, here, we used a network with Hebbian connectivity to derive a closed-form expression for the mutual information between log-normally distributed data patterns and ensembles of synaptic weights.
+Although seemingly complex, the resulting formulation represents a straightforward analytical approximation involving just the statistical parameters of the distributions of the data patterns.
+Using this closed-form expression, we conducted three sets of simulations that revealed interesting insights into distributed coding, network capacity, and information synergy, which are discussed in detail in the following sections.
 Overall, we propose that our work provides a framework for analyzing neural information through the lens of synaptic connections, offering a complementary perspective to the traditional focus on firing activities.